github-modules/github-buildpack/README.md

 # Heroku Buildpack for GitHub Authentication

-This is a Heroku buildpack that detects a `GITHUB_AUTH_TOKEN` environment variable and creates a `.netrc` file with a GitHub entry with it.
-This allows you to perform GitHub-authenticated `git` operations within a Heroku dyno.
+This is a Heroku buildpack that enables GitHub-authenticated `git` operations within a Heroku dyno.

+It detects a `GITHUB_AUTH_TOKEN` environment variable and creates a `.netrc` file with a GitHub entry with it.

 ## Setup